-On-Line Continuing Education Classes The Continuing Education department offers online open enrollment programs designed to provide the skills necessary to acquire professional level positions for many in-demand occupations.
-Programs are designed by a team of professionals from each respective field, who work to provide the most effective, we-based learning experience available today.
-Instructors/mentors are actively invoved in your online learning experience.
+On-Line Continuing Education Classes: The Continuing Education Department offers on-line open enrollment programs designed to provide the skills necessary to acquire professional level positions for many in-demand occupations.
+Programs are designed by a team of professionals from each respective field, who work to provide the most effective, web-based learning experience available today.
+Instructors/mentors are actively invoved in your on-line learning experience.
 They respond to any questions or concerns, as well as encourage and motivate you to succeed.
 Check the website at www.luzerne.edu/coned for additional information.